As Calgary’s public school system, we have a responsibility to contribute to a sustainable future.

 Sustainability encompasses the social, economic and environmental components of our world.

 As a leader in environmental education and energy management on both an individual school and system level, our staff and students have demonstrated a significant commitment to environmental stewardship since 2007.
 This is an important component of sustainability, but as we move forward we will work on all aspects of sustainability.

-Our Sustainability Framework is aligned with the Results policies, the Three-Year Education Plan and Alberta Education’s vision for Inspiring Education.
+Our Sustainability Framework is aligned with the Results policies, the Education Plan and Alberta Education’s vision for Inspiring Education.